Alcohol and Substance Abuse Evaluation

 Prescription drug abuse is considered to be a serious and growing problem.
 Narcotics, stimulants, and sedatives are the common prescription drugs of abuse.
 Patients may present to the ED with deliberate or accidental overdose.
 Rapid increases in the amount of a medication needed, frequent requests for refills before the quantity prescribed should have been finished, and visits to multiple providers may be indicators of abuse.

-Similarly, some over-the-counter (OTC) medications, such as cough and cold medicines containing dextromethorphan, can also be abused and lead to significant CNS effects including a dissociative state.
+Similarly, some OTC medications, such as cough and cold medicines containing dextromethorphan, can also be abused and lead to significant CNS effects, including a dissociative state.
 This is a special problem among teenagers.
-Parents should be aware of the potential for abuse of these medications, especially when consumed in large quantities, which should signal concern and the possible need for intervention.
+Parents should be aware of the potential for abuse of these medications, especially when consumed in large quantities (which should trigger concern and indicate the possible need for intervention).
 [9]

 Epidemiology